 They can also be recognized by agreeing to pay off an obligation e.g. paying rent, buying machinery, paying taxes, etc.

 Capital Expenditure (Capex)

-Also known as Capex, is an expenditure incurred by a business to acquire fixed assets or add value to them in the view of creating future benefits.
+Also known as Capex it is an expenditure incurred by a business to acquire fixed assets or add value to them in view of creating future benefits.
 The benefits derived from capital expenditure extend beyond the accounting period of the actual spend.
-The assets in question might be tangible or intangible.
+The assets acquired in question might be tangible or intangible.

 This will include everything from costs incurred for installation of a fixed asset, legal costs to acquire it, extension or improvement of fixed assets.

 This type of expenditure is shown in the balance sheet on the asset side.

 Furniture – 50,000, Machine – 10,00,000

 Installation (Furniture) – 1000, Upgrading (Machine) – 40,000